allevo/seqflow-js/packages/website/src/pages/GettingStarted.md

 ```

 This test is simple: it starts the application and waits for the `Increment` and `Decrement` buttons to appear.
 Then, it clicks on the `Increment` button and waits for the counter variable to be incremented.
 It does the same for the `Decrement` button.

+## Improvements (at home)

+I want to leave you with two little homework:
+- implement a reset button that sets the counter to 0
+- persist the counter value in the local storage.
+If the user refreshes the page, the counter value should be the same as before.
+For this, try to not change the UI part.

 ## Conclusion